Chopper1337/audio-log/README.md

 # audio-log
-Using voice transcription to create easily recorded audio logs
+Using voice transcription to easily create audio logs

 ## Setup